- Publisher: United Artists

 - Writers: Richard Maibaum, Johanna Harwood, Berkley Mather

 The Villain: Dr. Julius No (Joseph Wiseman).
 This titular half-Chinese scientist has an artificial metal hand, not that it matters much since he wears gloves all the time.
-In the film he is an agent of SPECTRE (Special Executive for Counter-intelligence, Terror, Revenge, and Extortion).
-No is killed by being bolied alive in radioactive water.
+In the film, he is an agent of SPECTRE (Special Executive for Counter-intelligence, Terror, Revenge, and Extortion).
 The since-deceased Wiseman plays his role on the cold-blooded side.
 He doesn't get much of a chance to break loose in terms of acting, but he does invoke a sense of fear in nearly everyone he interacts with, especially Professor Dent.
-3 out of 5.
+No is killed by being boiled alive in radioactive water.
+4 out of 5.

 Other Henchmen: Professor Dent (Anthony Dawson), a geologist; and Miss Taro (Zena Marshall), secretary to a Jamaican official.
 Dent is shot by Bond, and Taro is sent to jail by same.